-Powin Energy Raises $100M to Compete for Leadership of Grid Storage Market
+Powin Energy Raises $100M to Compete for Leadership in Grid Storage Market

 Powin launched in 2010 with funding from founder and Chairman Joseph Lu.
 It raised $12.5 million in 2014 from Shunfeng International Clean Energy, which also invested in solar company Suntech and other cleantech ventures.
 It raised another $15 million in mid-2020 from Houston-based Arroyo Energy Investors, which worked with Powin on a microgrid at a car factory in Mexico.

 With those limited funds, Powin had to prove to customers that it could be trusted to supply a piece of equipment that's supposed to last decades.
-Powin did not have the longevity of a legacy power company, or the balance sheet of a major automaker to support its sales pitch.
+Powin did not have the longevity of a legacy power company or the balance sheet of a major automaker to support its sales pitch.

-At first, Powin developed its own projects, starting with a 2 megawatt/8 megawatt-hour battery installed as part of the Aliso Canyon procurement in southern California.
+At first, Powin developed its own projects, starting with a 2-megawatt/8-megawatt-hour battery installed as part of the Aliso Canyon procurement in Southern California.
 That project helped utility Southern California Edison meet its capacity needs after a major gas facility leak, and Powin also delivered frequency regulation services to the California grid.

 Self-development gave Powin a chance to show customers a working product.
 In time, the company worked with more established partners to wrap the storage system and installation into a bankable package.
 Powin later sold its development pipeline to focus exclusively on supplying product to customers.